iamjosephstalin/accounting-website/README.md

-# Yuvaraj Accounting & Taxation Services
+# Professional Accounting & Taxation Services Template

-A modern, responsive website for **Yuvaraj Accounting & Taxation Services** - a trusted accounting firm with over 15 years of experience providing comprehensive financial solutions for individuals and businesses.
+A modern, responsive website template for **accounting and taxation services** - designed for professional service firms providing comprehensive financial solutions for individuals and businesses.

-## 🏢 About the Company
+## 🏢 About This Template

-Yuvaraj Accounting & Taxation Services specializes in:
+This template is perfect for accounting firms that specialize in:
 - **Income Tax Filing** - Expert preparation and filing of individual and corporate tax returns
 - **GST Registration & Filing** - Seamless GST compliance and return filing
 - **Business Accounting** - Comprehensive bookkeeping and financial record maintenance